Kakagi Lake: Geography

 It is a body of water that is essentially not charted, and caution must be taken when navigating this body of water.
 Kakagi Lake is approximately 110.8 km2 in size, about 24 km long and up to 13.5 km wide.
 It is 337 m above sea level with an average depth 20.7 m and a maximum depth of 54.9 m.
 The lake has many islands such as Gold Point Island, Green Island, Mink Island, Bear-Beaver Island, Alora Island, Mosquito Point Island and Pine Island.
 There are several spots on the lake frequented by campers as well as several natural recreational areas such as Jumping Rock, Seagull Rock and Soft Sand Beach.

-There are small number of private cabins mostly on Young's Bay, and several commercial fishing lodges and resorts.
+There are a small number of private cabins mostly on Young's Bay, and several commercial fishing lodges and resorts.
 In winter, Kakagi is the gateway to a system of lakes and portages that stretches almost 60 km east of Nestor Falls by snowmobile.
 Young's Bay is named after Clyde Young who came to Canada from Chicago in 1932 and was founder of Crow Lake Camp.

 The Ojibways of Onigaming First Nation lay claim to much of Kakagi Lake; their Sabaskong Bay 35D reserve is on the southwest shore of the lake.

 The lake also has a history of gold mining.